 Regardless of age, if an adult or child pedestrian suffers a traumatic brain injury due to a negligent, reckless driver, the injured pedestrian deserves the maximum compensation for such injuries, medical expenses, lost income, and other damages.
 If a Georgia traumatic brain injury ultimately led to the death of an innocent pedestrian, the pedestrian’s family has a right to bring a wrongful death lawsuit against the negligent driver involved.

-For legal advice, call an experienced Peachtree City injury lawyer at the Law Offices of Shane Smith at (770) 487-8999 for a no-cost, confidential consultation today.
+For legal advice, call an experienced Peachtree City injury lawyer at Shane Smith Law at (770) 487-8999 for a no-cost, confidential consultation today.